DESSAU, Germany, Hochschule Anhalt (DIA)—Johannes Kister invites Cardillo to talk as part of the series of lecture Dessauer Gespräche.

 LONDON, UK, Royal College of Art—On behalf of the students of the RCA School of Architecture, Yara Boulos and Riccardo Rizzetto invite Cardillo to talk as part of the talk series Inside/Out.

-BERLIN, Germany, Station Berlin—Cardillo is a keynote speaker at the Heinze Architektour Congress.
+BERLIN, Germany, STATION-Berlin—Cardillo is keynote speaker of the Heinze ArchitekTOUR Kongress.

 MILAN, Italy—Jean-Marie Martin features Specus Corallii in Casabella.